gta3xlwifi-dev/.github/profile/README.md

 # From OEM stock firmware:
 - [Unlock bootloader](https://www.ifixit.com/Guide/How+to+unlock+the+bootloader+of+an+Android+Phone/152629)
 - Power the device off
-- Hold Vol Up & Vol Down buttons while plugging the USB-C to PC to enter Download mode
+- Hold Vol Up & Vol Down buttons while plugging the USB-C from PC to tablet to enter Download mode

 - Install custom ROM tarball (.tar.md5 file) to AP with Odin
 - If TWRP launches, factory reset with Wipe->Format Data and reboot to system.
 (Not necessary for incremental upgrades.)